jones21312321313213/Flashcards/README.md

 3)Create the database ("dbflashcards") in your local workbench and change the DATABASES in settings.py on the flashcards dir to match your workbench user & pass

+4)change directory:

+cd flashcards

-4)Then run migrations:
+5)Then run migrations:

 (python/py) manage.py migrate

-5)create a super user:
+6)create a super user:

 python manage.py createsuperuser

-6)Runserver:
+7)Runserver:

-python manage.py createsuperuser
+python manage.py runserver